paolobellardone/adb-cli/docs/adb-cli_stop_database.md

 ```
   -h, --help          help for database
   -n, --name string   the name of the Autonomous Database to stop (required)
+      --no-wait       do not wait for the operation to end
 ```

 ### Options inherited from parent commands